 We created and held high trust environments where people’s ideas were valued and validated.

 We recognized that as a community, we are stronger when we work together, and that we rarely have all the answers.
 We constantly asked our partners, How can we add value?
 What can we do together?
 Is this meeting your needs?

 By focusing on the ‘bright spots’ we explored where there was potential for breakthrough.
 Complex systems offer multiple points of entry, and often surprise us.
 It was therefore necessary to keep our awareness and actions focused on ‘the possible’.

 Through human-centred design, we kept a consistent focus on those with lived experience at the core of our work.

 Ecotrust Canada + RADIUS SFU Partnership

-The Local Economic Development Lab is a unique partnership between Ecotrust Canada and RADIUS SFU.
+The Local Economic Development Lab was a unique partnership between Ecotrust Canada and RADIUS SFU.
 Ecotrust Canada is a registered charity with mandate to design and demonstrate economic solutions that benefit people in places they call home.
 RADIUS SFU is a Social Innovation Lab and Venture Incubator at Simon Fraser University’s Beedie School of Business.

 - Designing, deploying and developing innovative solutions to complex social and economic challenges;

 - Promoting examples of an economy that balances financial, environmental, and social interests;